Relations With US ‘Rock Solid,’ Taiwan’s President Says After Trump–Xi Call

 0:00

-Taiwanese President Lai Ching-te said on Feb.
-5 that Taipei has a strong relationship with Washington, hours after U.S. President Donald Trump spoke by phone with Chinese Communist Party (CCP) leader Xi Jinping about topics including the democratically governed island.
+Taiwanese President Lai Ching-te reaffirmed Taipei’s strong relationship with Washington on Feb.
+5, hours after U.S. President Donald Trump spoke by phone with Chinese leader Xi Jinping about topics including the democratically governed island.

-“The Taiwan–U.S. relationship is rock solid, and all cooperation projects will continue uninterrupted,” Lai told reporters during a visit to a textiles merchant in western Taiwan.
+“The Taiwan–U.S. relationship is rock solid, and all cooperation projects will continue uninterrupted,” Lai told reporters during a visit to a textile merchant in western Taiwan on Feb.
+5.

 Victoria Friedman